 Is abortion reversal treatment effective?

 Progesterone’s proof is in the pudding.
-After eight years of providing services to women, the Abortion Pill Rescue Network recently marked its two-thousandth mom and baby pair served.
-Pregnancy Help News quoted one grateful mom, Sarah, who carried her son Isaac to term after APRN helped her reverse the effects of the first abortion pill.
+The Abortion Pill Rescue Network’s 2021 Impact Report noted that over 3,000 mom and baby pairs have been served.
+Pregnancy Help News quoted one grateful mom , Sarah, who carried her son Isaac to term after APRN helped her reverse the effects of the first abortion pill.
 “They were a beacon of hope in my darkest hour,” she told PHN.
 “I sought abortion because I had no support from the father, and feared the judgment of others… They really did save my son’s life, and mine.
 They don’t just try and save the baby, they empower their mother as well.”

 As for supportive clinical studies, the research is hard to do.
 It would be highly unethical for researchers to give progesterone support to some pregnant women seeking abortion reversal and deny others, just to compare the two groups.
 But the small-scale studies that have been possible show that the reversal protocol offers women real hope.
 One study that examined the records of more than 700 women who interrupted a medication abortion found the fetal survival rate almost doubled to 48% after the women were administered natural progesterone, compared to a typical fetal survival rate of roughly 25% after mifepristone exposure without further intervention or treatment .
 Higher doses of progesterone had even better results: injected progesterone produced a survival rate of 64%, and high oral doses reached 68%.
 That suggests a strong dose-response relationship.
 The women who received successful reversal treatment also wound up with a preterm birth rate of less than 3%, compared to 10% in the general population.